chiefenne/Fusion_360_KINETIC-NC_Post-Processor/README.md

 # Fusion 360 KINETIC-NC Post-Processor

+> [!NOTE]
+> CNC-Step have also their own post-processor.
+It did not exist at the time when this post was coded.
+It can be found in the post library for Autodesk Fusion (https://cam.autodesk.com/hsmposts).
+You need to search for "kinetic" since the post is not shown when scrolling down (there are too many listed).
+After seraching for "kinetic" the most recent version of the official CNC-Step post can be downloaded.

 A modified Autodesk Fusion 360 post-processor for the [HIGH-Z S-720/T](https://www.cnc-step.de/cnc-fraese-high-z-s-720t-kugelgewindetrieb-720x420mm) milling machine running the [KINETIC-NC](https://www.cnc-step.de/cnc-software/kinetic-nc-netzwerk-steuerungssoftware/) software, which both are from [CNC-Step](https://www.cnc-step.de).
 Autodesk Fusion post-processors are written in JavaScript and the documentation of the existing classes, functions, etc. is described in the [Autodesk CAM Post Processor Documentation](https://cam.autodesk.com/posts/reference/index.html).

 The post processor is based on the classical format [RS-274D](https://en.wikipedia.org/wiki/G-code) better known as  [G-code](https://en.wikipedia.org/wiki/G-code).
 The original version of this RS-274D implementation for the FUSION 360 post-processor comes from [Benezan Electronics](http://www.benezan-electronics.de/index.html "Click to open Benezan Electronics").
 You can download their post-processor [here](http://www.benezan-electronics.de/downloads/Autodesk_HSM_beamicon2.zip).
 For convenience I saved a [copy](Autodesk_HSM_beamicon2.cps "Click to open Autodesk_HSM_beamicon2.cps") in this repository.